The State Commission Assessment Panel (SCAP) is established under South Australia's Planning, Development and Infrastructure Act 2016.

 Concurrence for non-complying developments

 The SCAP also has a role in dealing, together with councils, with applications specifically contrary to Development Plans.
 Where a council is of the view a proposal warrants approval despite it being ‘non-complying’ with the Development Plan, the council may grant approval provided the Commission agrees.

-The SCAP assesses all applications for Crown development and public infrastructure development, providing a report to the Minister for Planning, who makes the final decision.
-Further information on this process is available here (PDF, 753 KB).
+The SCAP assesses all applications for Crown development and public infrastructure development, providing a report to the Minister for Planning and Local Government, who makes the final decision.

 The SCAP has a role at the start of the Major Development proposal assessment process under the Development Act 1993.

 The SCAP reviews the initial development application, sets the level of assessment required and determines the Guidelines for the assessment of the project.

 The SCAP can also act as the Governor’s delegate for assessing variations for approved Major Developments.